 The PAX® Analog Panel Meters offer many features and performance capabilities to suit a wide range of industrial applications.
 Available in five different models to handle various analog inputs, including DC Voltage/Current, AC Voltage/Current, Process, Temperature, and Strain Gage Inputs.
 Refer to pages 4 through 6 for the details on the specific models.
-The option cards allow the opportunity to configure the meter for present applications, while providing easy upgrades for future needs.
+The optional plug-in output cards allow the opportunity to configure the meter for present applications, while providing easy upgrades for future needs.